mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 is a set of Swing-based viewers.
 There is also the third component, a graphical editor called *JDraw*.
 It provides a way to interactively build a schema of the system and then attach TANGO models, like commands or attributes, to it.
-This schema may be stored in a file and rendered at runtime by ATK as a *synoptic panel*.
+This schema can be stored in a file and rendered at runtime by ATK as a *synoptic panel*.
 The *JDraw* interface is presented in [@Fig:01-tango-gui-jdraw].